accert-dev/ACCERT/docs/source/user/crf.rst

    * - ``reactor_type``
      - Built-in Cost Reduction Framework baseline: ``AP1000``, ``SFR``, or ``HTGR``.
    * - ``baseline_csv``
      - Optional CSV path used instead of the built-in reactor baseline.
-This is useful when passing an International Adjustment Tool output into CRF.
+This is useful when passing an International Adjustment Tool output or an ACCERT-derived baseline into CRF.
 If the CSV contains International Adjustment Tool (IAT) adjusted columns, CRF uses those adjusted costs as the baseline and leaves the packaged baseline in ``src/crf/data`` unchanged.
    * - ``f_22``
      - Reactor building cost adjustment.
    * - ``f_2321``
      - Turbine generator cost adjustment.
    * - ``land_cost_per_acre_0``
      - Baseline land cost per acre.
+   * - ``construction_duration_0``
+     - Optional reference construction duration in months.
+If omitted, CRF uses the built-in duration for the selected reactor type; the current AP1000 base case uses ``76`` months.
    * - ``startup_0``
      - First-unit startup duration in months.
    * - ``staggering_ratio``